will-jac/paxos-docs/README.md

 It works most similarly to the implementation proposed in Paxos Made Simple.

-The Paxos Node acts simultaneously acts as a Replica, Acceptor, and Learner.
+The Paxos Node acts simultaneously acts as a Replica, Acceptor, and a Leader.
 At any time, one Replica will act as the Leader.
 Some high-level details of the system:

 * Upon initialization, a node will read any messages that have been sent before it finished initializing.
 In normal operation, if a leader has already been elected, one of these messages will be an initialization message from the leader, containing the set of decrees already decided and the current leader's UID.
 If a leader has not been determined (that is, no node considers itself a leader), the node joining will start a leader election by starting phase 1 of the Paxos protocol.
 When a leader joins or dies, a new leader election occurs in the same way: some node (or many nodes) will start phase 1, and the node that finishes first is the leader (having gained a promise from a quorum), and will pass a `leader` decree stating so.
 When multiple nodes begin phase 1 at the same time, ties are broken according to ballot ID, so the node with the largest UID will be the leader (assuming that the integer component of the ballot number is the same).
 * Any node will not attempt to pass decrees unless it has learned the previous five decrees.